 Jody DiPerna

-Brian Broome's Memoir 'Punch Me Up to the Gods' is a personal, literary tour de force
+Broome's "Punch Me Up to the Gods" memoir is a literary tour-de-force

 Brian Broome's literary voice is the kind he and I were both denied growing up.
 Our school curriculums didn't include any Black authors or LGBT authors.
 Our high school educations didn't even expose us to books about poverty and class struggle and working hard for scant pay, though we both lived in areas where that was very much a fact of life for most people.